iCliniq Logo

 How Is Stage 3 CKD Diagnosed?

 The diagnosis is based on history, examination, and other tests.
-The pathological abnormalities in the kidneys can be diagnosed with imaging studies and renal biopsy, abnormalities in urinary albumin excretion rates, or abnormalities in urinary sediment.
+Pathological abnormalities in the kidneys can be diagnosed through imaging studies and renal biopsy, abnormalities in urinary albumin excretion rates, or abnormalities in urinary sediment.
 This includes the following:

 • Assessment of Glomerular Filtration Rate - The estimated glomerular filtration rate is measured to confirm the stage of kidney disease.
 The eGFR is 45 to 59 milliliter per minute in stage 3A and the eGFR is 30 to 44 milliliter per minute in stage 3B.